Cleveland, OH, Colleges with Graphic Design Programs

 Aspiring graphic designers in the Cleveland, OH, area can find programs at two private schools and a public university, which are detailed in the paragraphs below.
 Prospective students will also find a table with essential school statistics, such as enrollment, tuition and acceptance rates.

-- The Cleveland Institute of Art is only five miles away from downtown Cleveland.
+- The Cleveland Institute of Art is only seven miles away from downtown Cleveland.
 Students there can pursue a Bachelor of Fine Arts (BFA) in Graphic Design.

 - A Bachelor of Arts (BA) in Graphic Design is available at Notre Dame College.
-This school is just ten miles from Cleveland's downtown.
+This school is just 11 miles from Cleveland's downtown.

 Comparison of Schools